nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 * Wi-Fi queue management.
 The files ``txop.*`` and ``qos-txop.*`` are of interest for this task.
 * Channel access management.
 Users should modify the files ``channel-access-manager.*``, which grant access to ``Txop`` and ``QosTxop``.
-* Fragmentation and RTS threholds are handled by Wi-Fi remote station manager.
+* Fragmentation and RTS thresholds are handled by Wi-Fi remote station manager.
 Note that Wi-Fi remote station manager simply indicates if fragmentation and RTS are needed.
 Fragmentation is handled by ``Txop`` or ``QosTxop`` while RTS/CTS transaction is handled by ``FrameExchangeManager``.
 * Modifying or creating new rate control algorithms can be done by creating a new child class of Wi-Fi remote